-- The EOTC will provide funding of approximately \$612,961 for the no-fare Aspen/Snowmass regional transit service.
-The EOTC has committed to contribute \$335,000 to help fund the GAB transit mitigation service plan. - Garfield County's contribution for the Grand Hogback bus service increased by 5% to \$703,000. - The Town of Rifle's contribution for the Grand Hogback bus service remains at \$20,000.
+- The EOTC will provide funding of approximately \$942,000, which includes \$648,000 for the nofare Aspen/Snowmass regional transit service and \$294,000 for the enhanced regional commuter service between Brush Creek and Snowmass Village. - Garfield County's contribution for the Grand Hogback bus service increased by 4% to \$731,000. - The Town of Rifle's contribution for the Grand Hogback bus service remains at \$20,000.